Baalbek. Photo essay.

 Baalbek

-Jupiter Heliopolitanus
+Heliopolitan Jupiter

 Baalbek, Lebanon.
 Altar (or funerary stele according to other sources) in limestone with representation of Jupiter Heliopolitanus from Ain Lejouj in the hexagonal courtyard.